His big brother in college was Martin Luther King Jr.

 The 1967 season was a fallback year for Clendenon: He lost 50 points off his batting average and 150 off his slugging percentage.
 The Pirates were hard-pressed to match their numbers from the previous year (though Clemente had perhaps his finest season), and the team fell to .500.
 The players had grown increasingly frustrated with the volatile management of Walker, and the conflict came to a head, according to Clendenon, when he failed to get a bunt down against Bob Gibson.
 Walker called a mandatory bunting clinic for the next morning and received a brushback pitch from Clendenon’s roommate, Bob Veale.
 With the team ready to mutiny against Walker, Joe Brown brought back Danny Murtaugh to finish the season for the Bucs.
 Whatever reconciliation it brought, it couldn’t help Clendenon, who turned 32 on July 15 and was seemingly on the downside of his career.
 Brown couldn’t have been happy to see Clendenon post an even more flaccid September, hitting .197 and slugging .289 as the Pirates staggered home 20½ games back.

 The 1968 season was Clendenon’s last in Pittsburgh.
 It was a tough year all around as his beloved stepfather, Nish Williams, was diagnosed with colon cancer.
-Clendenon dropped out of law school, sold his home in Monroeville, and returned to Atlanta to be close to his family.
+Clendenon had dropped out of law school, sold his home in Monroeville, and returned to Atlanta the previous off-season to be close to his family.
 The restaurant had fallen out of date, and Williams and Clendenon both saw that Donn’s management and now-famous name were needed if Williams was to leave a profitable legacy to his family.
 Willams was honored at the Atlanta Braves Old-Timers’ Day that spring.
 But his cancer surgery was unable to help him.
-In the end, neither was the morphine, and when Nish Williams died on Labor Day, 1968.
-His stepson saw it as a relief.
+In the end, neither was the morphine, and when Nish Williams died on Labor Day, 1968, his stepson saw it as a relief.

 The ordeal contributed to another disappointing statistical season for Clendenon, and he was forced to more seriously shape his nonathletic aspirations.
 Apart from the family restaurant, he had taken a job in the personnel department at the Scripto Pen Company, where his mother had worked years before, after his father died.
 Placed between the mostly white management and the mostly black workers, he sought to improve working conditions, hired black foremen and forewomen, and actually encouraged unionization.
 When labor and management were at an impasse, he called local ministers, including his old big brother Martin Luther King Jr., and told them to preach to the workers to stand firm.
 When he encouraged the more volatile Stokely Carmichael to visit the factory, the company’s president dissented.
 Fortunately for Clendenon, that president was soon replaced.

-King was assassinated in April 1968, and the loss of his now world-famous big brother combined with the death of Nish Williams to weigh on Clendenon.
+King was assassinated in April 1968, and the loss of his now world-famous big brother combined with the decline and death of Nish Williams seemed to begin to weigh on Clendenon.
 Donn was also elected player representative for the Pirates, and the end of the season was a continual grind as he worked with his fellow reps to hammer out a new contract and avert a work stoppage.

 A last key change in 1968 was Clendenon’s old mentor Gil Hodges taking over as manager of the long-struggling New York Mets.
 Under general manager Bing Devine the year before, the Mets had held a yearlong tryout camp, acquiring players, playing them for a few months, dealing them off, and getting a good look at their replacements, before perhaps dealing them as well.
 As Hodges assumed the manager’s position, Devine returned to the Cardinals having left Gil a solid nucleus to build on, led by pitchers Tom Seaver, Jerry Koosman, Gary Gentry, and Nolan Ryan.
 Hitting was where the Mets fell short.
 Hodges opened the storied season of 1969 platooning at three positions, and moving men around when he had to.